ortk95/planetmapper/docs/user_interface.rst

 ===========================
 The easiest way to run the PlanetMapper user interface is to simply type `planetmapper` in the command line.
 This will launch a new interactive window where you can choose observation files to open and fit.

-You can create a user interface from a :class:`planetmapper.Observation` object using the  :func:`Observation.run_gui` function.
+You can create a user interface from a :class:`planetmapper.Observation` object using the  :func:`planetmapper.Observation.run_gui` function.
 This is mainly useful if you want to combine using a user interface to fit the observation with some Python code to e.g. run some additional analysis.

 It is also possible to start a user interface directly using :func:`planetmapper.gui.GUI.run`, although the other two methods are generally more useful.